Gerold of Anglachgau: Life

 Little is known about Gerold.
-However, he seems to be related to the Agilolfing family, the first ruling dynasty in Bavaria.
-But his exact ancestry is not certain.
-In 784, he and his wife made important donations to the newly founded abbey of Lorsch.
+He belonged to the Franconian imperial aristocracy In 784, he and his wife made important donations to the newly founded abbey of Lorsch.
 These were estates in the vicinity of Worms and Heidelberg.

-As Margrave of Avaria, Gerold, his son, Eric of Friuli, and Pepin of Italy campaigned against the Avars.
-Gerold died on the eve of battle in 799.
+Some modern works describe Gerold as "count of Vinzgau".
+No such place existed, although the name may be derived from either Linzgau or Vinschgau.

 Marriage and issue

 He was married before 754 to Emma (d.
 789 or 798 or after 784), daughter of Hnabi, Duke of Alamannia.
 They had the following: